-This credit card, offered by Celtic Bank, also lets you prequalify online without a hard inquiry, which is helpful if you are sensitive about new inquiries impacting your credit score.
-Unfortunately, the Indigo Platinum Mastercard® comes with a pricey fixed APR of 24.90 percent along with a $75 annual fee the first year and a $99 annual fee each year after.
+This credit card, offered by Genesis Bank, also lets you prequalify online without a hard inquiry, which is helpful if you are sensitive about new inquiries impacting your credit score.
+Unfortunately, the Indigo Platinum Mastercard® comes with a pricey fixed APR of 24.90 percent along with an annual fee of $0-$99.
 If you decide to apply, you may qualify for a decision in as little as 60 seconds.

 Unity Visa® Secured Credit Card

 If you expect difficulty getting approved for an unsecured credit card due to poor credit, you may want to consider a secured credit card.
 Secured cards are easier to get approved for, but you’ll need to put down a cash deposit as collateral.

 The UNITY Visa® Secured Credit Card from OneUnited Bank offers a fixed APR of 17.99 percent for purchases.
 You may also qualify for an introductory 9.95 percent APR on balance transfers for six months.
 There’s a $39 annual fee and a 3 percent balance transfer fee (minimum $10) as well, and you’ll pay additional fees for phone customer service calls, expedited card delivery, credit limit increases and additional or replacement cards.